Gravitate-Health/Health-and-Wellbeing/README.md

 This repository contains the configuration and deployment files needed for the "G-Lens: Health & Wellbeing" module.
 This module handles File Storage System, with an Attachment Model, following the HL7-FHIR interoperability standard.

-This repository is made up of an application generated using LoopBack 4 CLI with the initial project layout (healthandwellbeinginterface), and a File Storage System made with Express and GridFS (healthandwellbeing).
+This repository is made up of an application generated using LoopBack 4 CLI with the initial project layout (health-and-wellbeing-directory), and a File Storage System made with Express and GridFS (health-and-wellbeing).

-Therefore, the Health and Wellbeing module is composed of an interface (healthandwellbeinginterface) where the models are stored, and a backend service of this interface, which is where the files are stored (healthandwellbeing).
+Therefore, the Health and Wellbeing module is composed of an interface (health-and-wellbeing-directory) where the models are stored, and a backend service of this directory, which is where the files are stored (health-and-wellbeing).

 The usage and call to each one of the two services mentioned above must be made separately.